A First: Women Take The Majority In Nevada Legislature And Colorado House

 Democrats and Republicans

 The only way to achieve gender parity is to invest in women.
-And Democrats are doing that — 70 percent of women state lawmakers are Democrats.
-While women in the Democratic party gained seats across the country in 2018, women in the Republican party lost state legislative seats.
+And Democrats are doing that — 70 percent of women who are state lawmakers are Democrats.
+While women in the Democratic Party gained seats across the country in 2018, women in the Republican Party lost state legislative seats.

 "If we want to see parity, it means that we also need to increase the number of Republican women, because we're not going to get to gender parity in most places if we don't fare better in both parties," Dittmar says.

-Her point is underscored in Colorado where Democrats intentionally recruit women candidates.
+Her point is underscored in Colorado where Democrats intentionally recruit women to be candidates.

 "The bump we've seen in Congress and state legislators this year is really about voters responding to powerful, smart, thoughtful women who are running," says Emerge Colorado Executive Director Michal Rosenoer.
 "And we've got those women running right now because we've been investing in women candidates for a decade or more now."

-Emerge Colorado is part of a national organization working across half of the states in the U.S. Organizers recruit and train Democratic women to run for office.
+Emerge Colorado is part of a national organization working across half of the states.
+Organizers recruit and train Democratic women to run for office.

 "Women tend to need to be invited or asked to run five to seven times," Rosenoer says.
-"Whereas, I think, if you're a man, you wake up and put your tie on in the morning and you think to yourself, 'hey, I kind of look like the president.' "
+"Whereas, I think, if you're a man, you wake up and put your tie on in the morning and you think to yourself, 'Hey, I kind of look like the president.' "

 Newly elected Democratic Rep. Serena Gonzales-Gutierrez of Denver participated in Emerge Colorado's six-month training program.
 She says she wouldn't have run for elected office if a friend hadn't encouraged her to do it.
 "I just never thought that was something I would go into."
 She worked in the field of child welfare and juvenile justice, and when she told people she was considering running for office they would say, " 'Well, don't you have small children?' — as if to discourage me."